-We know albino rats were being bred by Jack Black because there are many historical accounts that have been written down.
-Beatrice Potter, the author of Peter Rabbit, was thought to have been a customer of Jack Black's, even casting her white rat as a character in at least one book.
+We know Jack Black was breeding albino rats because many historical accounts of this have been recorded.
+Beatrix Potter, the author of Peter Rabbit, was thought to have been a customer of Jack Black's, even casting her white rat as a character in at least one book.

 Albino rats looked different from the regular wild rats who were brown (agouti) in coloration hence they were the first to be selectively bred.
-These albinos were bred first for looks but somewhere down the line they also were bred to increasingly tame stock which resulted in the modern laboratory rat being born, bred, and utilized.
+These albinos were bred first for looks, but somewhere down the line, they were also bred to increasingly tame stock, resulting in the modern laboratory rat being born, bred, and utilized.
 Albinos were likely bred back to their agouti counterparts for numerous generations.
-This cross breeding started to mutate their color even more.
+This cross-breeding started to mutate their color even more.

 Nude hairless rats originated in the laboratory.
 These animals proved most fragile as they had very little or no immune system.
-It was because of this these rats were specifically bred by laboratories for experiments.
-These rats occasionally find their way into the pet population but very rarely do they live past six months, they just don't have the weapons they need to find off even the smallest infection.
+Because of this, these rats were specifically bred by laboratories for experiments.
+These rats occasionally find their way into the pet population, but they rarely live past six months; they just don't have the weapons they need to fend off even the smallest infection.

 It's speculated that there are at least four different strains of genetically different hairless in the pet population.
 This can cause much confusion when two hairless bred together can create fully furred offspring, as all hairless genes are recessive.

-As far as I know satin rats showed up sometime in the 1990s.
-These rats had smooth, slippery hair, whose shafts were flat rather then round, creating a satin effect.
+As far as I know, satin rats showed up sometime in the 1990s.
+These rats had smooth, slippery hair, whose shafts were flat rather than round, creating a satin effect.
 Some breeders bred these rats to rex to create velveteen rats.
-Satin, like rex, is a dominant gene, and appears to have been spontaneous.
-I haven't heard anyone claiming to discovered it first, though it seems likely whoever did was a fancier, otherwise this gene probably would have not been noticed.
+Satin, like rex, is a dominant gene and appears to have been spontaneous.
+I haven't heard anyone claiming to have discovered it first, though it seems likely whoever did was a fancier; otherwise, this gene probably would not have been noticed.